-Making sure your space works for your business and team and will be an asset to you into the future is essential, especially when many businesses opting for long-term commercial leases can be locked-in to their space for years.
+Making sure your space works for your business and team and will be an asset to you in the future is essential, especially when many businesses opting for long-term commercial leases can be locked in to a single space for years.

 There are four key areas to focus on when you’re looking at truly future-proof office space for your business, taking into account finances, flexibility, and longevity: